-We have audited Rappahannock Area Community Services Board's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Rappahannock Area Community Services Board's major federal programs for the year ended June 30, 2015.
+We have audited the Rappahannock Area Community Services Board's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Rappahannock Area Community Services Board's major federal programs for the year ended June 30, 2016.
 Rappahannock Area Community Services Board's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-Rappahannock Area Community Services Board's basic financial statements include the operations of component unit organizations Churchill Drive Group Home, Devon Drive Group Home, Galveston Road Group Home, Igo Road Group Home, Leeland Road Group Home, New Hope Estates Group Home, Piedmont Drive Group home, Scottsdale Estates Group Home and Stonewall Estates Group Home, which received, in the aggregate, a total of \$3,427,652 in federal awards which is not included in the Schedule of Federal Awards during the year ended June 30, 2015.
-Our audit, described below, did not include the operations of the above component units because each of the component units issues separate financial statements, and audits in accordance with OMB Circular A-133 are performed at the component unit level, where applicable.
+Rappahannock Area Community Services Board's basic financial statements include the operations of the component unit organizations Churchill Drive Group Home, Devon Drive Group Home, Galveston Road Group Home, Igo Road Group Home, Leeland Road Group Home, New Hope Estates Group Home, Piedmont Drive Group Home, Scottsdale Estates Group Home and Stonewall Estates Group Home, which received \$4,562,751 in federal awards which is not included in the schedule of expenditures of federal awards during the year ended June 30, 2016.
+Our audit, described below, did not include the operations of the above component units because the component unit engaged other auditors to perform an audit of compliance the Uniform Guidance.